Welcome to WASC International!

-Demonstrate that the shared purpose and schoolwide learner outcomes understood and accomplished by all students
+Demonstrate that the shared purpose and schoolwide learner outcomes are understood and accomplished by all students

 Evaluate achievement of all students on academic standards/schoolwide learner outcomes

-Use multiple ways to analyze data improvement and the impact on student learning
+Use multiple ways to analyze data and the impact on student learning

 Align prioritized findings to a schoolwide action plan focusing on major student and school needs

 WASC provides each school with a consultant who provides coaching/professional conversations and training as the accreditation journey begins